Oct 17, 2024

 Olympus EM10 IV and 12-45mm f4 Pro.
 ISO800, f4.0, 1/800.
 Enhanced Raw converted in WS.

 A short history of ETTR and HDR techniques.
-Camera reviews and forums were popular sources of information before marketers started the "size and capture" theory in 2012.
-Social media transformed into "bigger is better and astroturfing spaces.
+Camera reviews and forums were reliable sources of information before marketers started the "size and capture" theory in 2012.
+Social media transformed into "bigger is better" and astroturfing spaces.
 ETTR and HDR were more popular when theoretical presentations of the image sensor were a priority.
-For example, ETTR helps us to improve the SNR and Saturation of the sensor, and HDR bracketing gives us more shadow/midrange tonal data.
+For example, ETTR helps us to improve the SNR and Saturation of the sensor, and HDR bracketing gives us more shadow/midrange data (tonal).

 Study this link for more information on Stacking, Composite, and HDR features.